Frequently Asked Questions

 The scholarship interview is required and must take place during the official interview session.
 If you cannot attend the interview, you will not be eligible to receive a scholarship.
 Interviews are held the Saturday before Easter every year.
 The time allotted for interviews is generally between 7:30 am and 5:30 pm.
 The exact times depend on the number of qualified applicants.

 We understand that sometimes there are schedule constraints.
 With that in mind, you can request a specific time or time of day for your interview.
-It is important that you make your request as early in the process as possible.
-While times cannot be guaranteed, the committee will make every effort to honor all requests.
+It is important that you make your request as BEFORE the interview schedule is posted.
+While times cannot be guaranteed, the committee will make every effort to honor all requests received prior to when the interview schedule is published.
+Once the interview schedule is posted no changes will be made.

-WHAT HAPPENS IF ONE OF MY REFERENCES DOESN'T SUBMIT THEIR LETTER?
+WHAT HAPPENS IF ONE OR MORE OF MY REFERENCES DOESN'T SUBMIT THEIR LETTER?

 If we do not receive three (3) reference letters, we will not be able to process your application.
 We recommend that you have individuals that can be used as a backup and that you monitor the receipt of your letters.
 Do not wait until the last minute to request a substitute reference.